Table.hook('creating')

 Description

-This event is called whenever an object is being added into the database no matter which method is used.
+This event is called whenever an object is being added to the database irrespective of which method is used.
 When calling Table.add(), it will always be called.
-But when calling Table.put() it will only be called if the operation results in an object creation.
-If it would result in replacing an existing object, hook(‘updating’) will be triggered.
+But when calling Table.put(), it will only be called if the operation results in object creation.
+If it results in replacing an existing object, then hook(‘updating’) will be triggered.

 A subscriber may use the given transaction object to do additional operations on the database.
-The chain of operations can be considered atomic since the subscriber can work on the same transaction as being used for creating the object.
-If any exception or database error event occur, the entire transaction will abort.
+The chain of operations can be considered atomic since the subscriber can work on the same transaction which is being used to create the object.
+If any exception or database error event occurs, then the entire transaction will abort.

 Error Handling

-If a database operation initiated by the subscriber, results in a failure, the transaction will be aborted no matter if the origin caller of the create operation calls catch() or not.
-However, the origin caller will receive your error if catching transaction failures, but then the transaction has already aborted.
-If you as the implementer of the subscriber want to ignore errors resulting from your operations, you may catch() your database operations to prohibit transaction from being aborted.
-However, it is normally better to let the transaction abort in case a failure of your database operation would impinge database consistency.
+If a database operation initiated by the subscriber results in a failure, then the transaction will be aborted irrespective of whether the original caller of the create operation calls catch() or not.
+However, the original caller will receive your error if catching transaction failures, but then the transaction has already aborted.
+If you as the implementer of the subscriber want to ignore errors resulting from your operations, then you may catch() your database operations to prohibit the transaction from being aborted.
+However, it is normally better to let the transaction abort in case a failure of your database operation impinges upon database consistency.

-If setting this.onsuccess or this.onerror, those callback functions are responsible for not throwing any exception.
-Any code within that callback must either be bullet proof or surrounded by try/catch.
+If setting this.onsuccess or this.onerror, then those callback functions are responsible for not throwing any exception.
+Any code within those callbacks must either be bullet proof or surrounded by try/catch.

 Use Cases of the CRUD events